Deadline Analysis, Lien Filing, Notice Preparation, and Foreclosure Enforcement

 Who We Help

-We represent every party in the construction payment chain who has furnished labor, materials, or services on an Illinois project and has not been paid.
-Our clients include:
+We represent every party in the Illinois construction payment chain who has furnished labor, materials, or services to a private construction project and has not been paid.
+Each role has different notice obligations and procedural requirements under the Illinois Mechanics Lien Act (770 ILCS 60).
+Our attorneys identify the requirements specific to your role and ensure every deadline is met.

 General Contractors